 I like to add small things like scented candles, knitted throws and a few patterned pillows, to update the look of the living room.

 We have just moved, so have added quite a few items to make our home feel cosier.
-I love interior design and looking at the latest design trends.

 *Don’t forget to pin and share!*

 Think about winter morning greys, silver branches, wisps of smoke and warm fuzzy throws in your home.